 Let’s say you are entitled to a $1,000 benefit every month ($12,000 per year) and you also earn $2,400 from your job.
 You’ll lose $3,180 in benefits and you’ll get only $8,820 for the year.

-Here’s the sweet spot: as soon as you hit your FRA, the rules no longer apply, and you can earn as much as you can.
+Here’s the sweet spot: as soon as you hit your FRA, the rules no longer apply, and you can earn as much as possible.
 The SSA won’t take deductions from your paychecks.

 There is a Retirement Earnings Test Calculator on the Social Security website.
-You must enter your date of birth, estimated earnings and your estimated Social Security benefit.
+You must enter your date of birth, estimated earnings, and estimated Social Security benefit.
 It will provide further information on how earnings will be calculated.

-If you are counting on Social Security for most of your living expenses during retirement, consider working longer, at the very least until you reach your FRA.
-You can also keep working full-time and delay taking Social Security benefits, so when you do start getting that monthly benefit it will be bigger.
+If you are counting on Social Security for most of your living expenses during retirement, consider working longer, at the very least, until you reach your FRA.
+You can also keep working full-time and delay taking Social Security benefits, so it will be bigger when you start getting that monthly benefit, as it will increase 8% per year until age 70.

 For every month you delay taking Social Security beyond your 62nd birthday, benefits increase by 2/3 of 1%.
 You’ll reach 100% of your benefits at FRA, and if you can keep delaying benefits until age 70, benefits increase by a significant amount: 132% if your FRA is 66, or 124% if your FRA is 67.